Revisiting Event Study Designs: Robust and Efficient Estimation: Challenges Pertaining to Conventional Practice

-This issue is well illustrated in the example of \ref{lem:example-static}.
-To identify the long-run effect $\tau_{A3}$ under \ref{assu:A1,assu:NoAnticip}, one needs to form an admissible DiD contrast, comparing the outcome growth over some period between unit A and another unit not yet treated in period 3.
-But by period 3 both units have been treated.
-Mechanically, this problem arises because the period fixed effect $\beta_{3}$ is not identified separately from the treatment effects $\tau_{A3}$ and $\tau_{B3}$ in this example, absent restrictions on treatment effects.
-This is in contrast to $\tau_{A2}$, an unbiased estimate of which can be obtained from period 1 and 2 outcomes by the usual DiD estimator $\hat{\tau}_{A2}=(Y_{A2}-Y_{A1})-(Y_{B2}-Y_{B1})$.
-In general, the gap between the earliest and the latest event times observed in the data puts an upper bound on the number of dynamic coefficients that can be identified.
-This result, which follows by the same logic of non-identification of the later period effects, is formalized by our next proposition: \begin{prop} Suppose there are no never-treated units and let $\bar{H}=\max_{i}E_{i}-\min_{i}E_{i}.$ Then, for any non-negative weights $w_{it}$ defined over the set of observations with $K_{it}\ge\bar{H}$ (that are not identically zero), the weighted sum of causal effects $\sum_{it\colon K_{it}\ge\bar{H}}w_{it}\tau_{it}$ is not identified by \ref{assu:A1,assu:NoAnticip}.\footnote{The requirement that the weights are non-negative rules out some estimands on the \emph{gaps }between treatment effects which are in fact identified.
-For instance, adding period $t=4$ to the \ref{tab:twobythree} example, the difference $\tau_{A4}-\tau_{B4}$ would be identified (by $\left(Y_{A4}-Y_{B4}\right)-\left(Y_{A1}-Y_{B1}\right)$), even though neither $\tau_{A4}$ nor $\tau_{B4}$ is.} \end{prop} This result applies to all estimators, not just those based on OLS.
-However, robust estimators, including the one we characterize in \ref{sec:Imputation-Solution}, would not be possible to compute for non-identified estimands, never resulting in spurious estimates.
+In general, the gap between the earliest and the latest event times observed in the data provides an upper bound on the number of dynamic coefficients that can be identified without extrapolation of treatment effects.
+This result, which follows by the same logic of non-identification of the later period effects, is formalized by our next proposition: \begin{prop} Suppose there are no never-treated units and let $\bar{H}=\max_{i}E_{i}-\min_{i}E_{i}.$ Then, for any non-negative weights $w_{it}$ defined over the set of observations with $K_{it}\ge\bar{H}$ (that are not identically zero), the weighted sum of causal effects $\sum_{it\colon K_{it}\ge\bar{H}}w_{it}\tau_{it}$ is not identified by \ref{assu:A1,assu:A2}.\footnote{The requirement that the weights are non-negative rules out some estimands on the \emph{gaps }between treatment effects for $K_{it}\ge\bar{H}$ which are in fact identified.
+For instance, adding period $t=4$ to the \ref{tab:twobythree} example, the difference $\tau_{A4}-\tau_{B4}$ would be identified (by $\left(Y_{A4}-Y_{B4}\right)-\left(Y_{A1}-Y_{B1}\right)$), even though neither $\tau_{A4}$ nor $\tau_{B4}$ is identified.} \end{prop} Robust estimators, including the one we characterize in \ref{sec:Imputation-Solution}, can only be computed for identified estimands, never resulting in spurious estimates.